Shree08/RShiny-web-Application-/README.md

 # RShiny-web-Application-
 Sapmle submission application using rshiny.
-Stores data in database using SQLite along with userauthentication.
+Performes userauthentication, Stores data in database using SQLite.